alevchuk/minibank/README.md

  4      13.5GiB  238GiB   225GiB   primary  btrfs
 ```

-WARNING: Only do this on new SD cards.
-Otherwise you're risking to loose data that was there before.
-To check run `sudo parted /dev/mmcblk0 print` and verify the current set of partitions before performing `mklabel`, `rm`, or `mkpart` actions.
-When typing `mkpart` followed by Enter, you be in interative mode where you can type the first letter and press tab to complete the command.

 > for Amazon EC2 AWS use /dev/xvdb and skip First and Second partitions because that's already on a separate device (/dev/xvda1).
 So, on EC2 AWS the following should do the trick:
 > ```